Skip to content

 Pay transparency laws are continuously changing, and many states require employers to disclose salary ranges at both state and federal levels, to make workplaces more transparent and equitable.
 For example, effective from January 1, 2025, Illinois now requires employers with at least 15 employees to include pay scales and benefits in job postings, according to an article titled "10 Key Takeaways from New Illinois Pay-Transparency-in-Job-Posting Laws" published by SHRM.

-The trend of pay transparency helps businesses to use it as a strategic opportunity, not just for compliance but also to attract and retain talent.
-75% of employers agree that pay transparency helps them attract quality candidates, and 61% believe it makes recruitment more efficient by discouraging poorly matched applicants and preventing post-offer disappointment, according to ZipRecruiter’s first annual employer survey titled “Pay Trends Amid Rising Pay Transparency” in 2023.
+Pay transparency has become a strategic opportunity - not just a compliance requirement - for attracting and retaining talent.
+75% of employers agree that pay transparency helps them attract quality candidates, and 61% believe it makes recruitment more efficient by discouraging poorly matched applicants and preventing post-offer disappointment, according to ZipRecruiter's first annual employer survey titled "Pay Trends Amid Rising Pay Transparency" in 2023.

 HR teams regularly evaluate pay structures while benchmarking salaries against industry standards to improve employee trust and remain competitive.